curl/curl/docs/INTERNALS.md

 The canonical libcurl internals documentation is now in the [everything curl](https://everything.curl.dev/internals) book.
-This file lists supported versions of libs, tools and operating systems.
+This file lists supported versions of libs and build tools.

 ## Portability